DannyBoyNYC/5-D3-bar-chart/readme.md

 A histogram is a bar chart that shows the distribution of one metric, with the metric values on the x axis and the frequency of values on the y axis.

-Histogram graphic

-In order to show the frequency, values are placed in equally-sized bins (visualized as individual bars).
-For example, we could make bins for dew point temperatures that span 10 degrees - these would look something like [0-10, 10-20, 20-30, ...].
-A dew point of 15 degrees would be counted in the second bin: 10-20.
+In order to show the frequency, _values are placed in equally-sized bins_ (visualized as individual bars).
+For example, we could make bins for dew point temperatures that span 10 degrees - these would look something like `[0-10, 10-20, 20-30, ...]`.
+A dew point of 15 degrees would be counted in the second bin: `10-20`.

 The number of and size of bins is up to the implementor - you could have a histogram with only 3 bins or one with 100 bins.
-There are standards that can be followed (feel free to check out d3's built-in formulas), but we can generally decide the number based on what suits the data and what's easy to read.
+There are standards that can be followed - check out [d3's built-in formulas](https://github.com/d3/d3-array#bin-thresholds) and the [examples for bins](https://github.com/d3/d3-array#bins) - but we can generally decide the number based on what suits the data and what's easy to read.

 Our goal is to make a histogram of humidity values.
 This will show us the distribution of humidity values and help answer our questions.

 - Do most days stay around the same level of humidity?
 - Or are there two types of days: humid and dry?
 Are there crazy humid days?

-Finished humidity histogram

-To interpret the above histogram, it shows that we have 48 days in our dataset with a humidity value between 0.55 and 0.6

-For extra credit, we'll generalize our histogram function and loop through eight metrics in our dataset - creating many histograms to compare.

-Many histograms

-Access data

-Next, we grab our data and create our accessor function (only one this time!)

-Chart checklist
+## Chart checklist

 To start, let's look over our chart-making checklist to remind ourselves of the necessary steps.

-- Access data
+1. Access data
-- Create dimensions
+1. Create dimensions
-- Draw canvas
+1. Draw canvas
-- Create scales
+1. Create scales
-- Draw data
+1. Draw data
-- Draw peripherals
+1. Draw peripherals
-- Set up interactions
+1. Set up interactions

-We'll breeze through most of these steps, reinforcing what we've already learned.
+We'll breeze through some of these steps, reinforcing what we've already learned.

 ## Access data

 In our javascript file, let's grab the data from our JSON file, waiting until it's loaded to continue.

-code/03-making-a-bar-chart/completed/draw-bars.js

 ```js
 const dataset = await d3.json("./data/my_weather_data.json");